Frequently Asked Questions

 How much does a dress cost?

 There are many variables in cost, and everything gets taken into consideration.
 The design has the most importance, followed by fabric choices (lace, silk, cotton, taffeta) petticoats and underpinnings, simple or extravagant.
-It could be anywhere from $800-$10,000, but most likely is around $2500-$7000.
+It could be anywhere from $800-$10,000, but most likely is around $2500-$6000.
 Every dress I make, I start the same – with a design consultation, a set of measurements, and an open mind.
-This is a purely unique experience, and you shouldn’t expect the same price as something that has been made offshore.
+This is a purely unique experience, and you shouldn’t expect the same price as something that has been mass produced offshore.

 How much does a design consultation cost?